 Example

 Stan has been hired to build a bird feeder for Jemma.
-However, Jemma doesn’t want anyone else in her area to copy her.
-In a contract with Stan, Jemma puts an exclusivity clause preventing Stan from building another bird feeder for anyone in her locality while he’s building one for her.
+However, Jemma doesn’t want anyone else in her area to replicate her design.
+In their contract, an exclusivity clause prevents Stan from building another bird feeder for anyone else in her locality while he’s working for her.

-If you need help or advice regarding exclusivity clauses, contract us for expert legal advice.
+If you need assistance or further advice regarding exclusivity clauses, please contact us for expert legal guidance.

 What Should I Do About Liability As A Handyman Business?

 Liability refers to your legal responsibility when operating your business.
-For example, if someone gets injured because you were negligent in your actions, then you can be held liable for their injury and may have to pay them damages.
+For instance, if someone suffers an injury as a result of negligence in your work, you may be held liable and required to pay damages.

 Limitation Of Liability